-It’s not Luke’s story now.
-This is a franchise hoping to pick up new fans.
-Considering Luke looked like he last took a bath that night on Endor, he probably didn’t have any children to carry on the family name.
+Considering Luke looked like he last took a bath on Endor, he probably didn’t have any children to carry on the family name.
 Unless ‘Broom kid’ (Tamiri Blagg) is Luke’s long-lost son.
 No, I’m joking, please.

-I imagine creatives overseeing the new global franchise want to lob most of the inherently limiting original trilogy off the edge of Skellig Michael too, along with that lightsaber.
+It’s not Luke’s story now.
+This is a franchise hoping to pick up new fans, and I can imagine committees overseeing the new global franchise want to lob most of the original trilogy off the edge of Skellig Michael, along with that lightsaber.

 xx —-Merry Christmas!—- xx